 2915-1 and -2

 Like all the Speedmasters prior to the 145.022, the 2915 was powered by the calibre 321, i.e. Lemania CH27 C12.

 Note: remember that the 2915, like the 2998, should have a symmetric clutch bridge in the movement.
-An asymmetric clutch bridge could be evidence of the watch being a franken, or at least having a ton of replacement parts.
+An asymmetric clutch bridge could be evidence of the watch being a franken.
+At least, it shows that it has a ton of replacement parts.

 There doesn’t appear to be much of a difference between the 2915-1 and 2915-2, at least nothing observable.